 - travels into the UK on a PETS-approved sea, air or rail route

 You can get additional information at the following links:

-- European Union countries participating in PETS - Defra website
+- European Union and non-EU countries participating in PETS (GOV.UK website)

-Cats, dogs and other rabies-susceptible animals that do not qualify for entry into the UK under the Pet Travel Scheme (PETS) are normally required by law to spend four months in quarantine.
+Cats, dogs and other rabies-susceptible animals that do not qualify for entry into the UK under PETS are normally required by law to spend four months in quarantine.

-This requires your pet to be detained, at your expense, at an approved quarantine premises for up to four calendar months from the date of its landing.
+Your pet will be detained, at your expense, at an approved quarantine premises for up to four calendar months from the date of its landing.
 However it can be released at any time for immediate re-export.

 Unaccompanied pets entering the UK under licence for quarantine from third countries (those outside of the European Union) may only do so through approved Border Inspection Posts (BIPs).
 For the UK, these are currently London Heathrow or London Gatwick Airport.